If you are being hurt, or were hurt in the past, it is important to tell someone. You should also speak up if you think someone else is being hurt.

-- tell a professional that you trust
+- tell a professional you trust

 - contact the social care advice and referral centre on: